Sports in South Carolina: Roller Sports

-Following the rebirth of roller derby in the early 2000s and the release of the movie Whip It, South Carolina has seen the rise over several roller derby leagues.
-As of 2014 there are four leagues sanctioned under WFTDA each of which are located in Columbia, Charleston, and Greenville.
+Following the rebirth of roller derby in the early 2000s and the release of the movie Whip It, South Carolina has seen the rise of several roller derby leagues.
+As of 2014, there were four leagues sanctioned under WFTDA, each of which were located in Columbia, Charleston, and Greenville.

 Misc.
 Sports

 While there are no race tracks with betting in South Carolina, there is significant horse training activity, particularly in Aiken and Camden, which hold steeplechase races.

 Professional bass fishing tournaments are also found in South Carolina.
 Lake Hartwell, Lake Wylie, and Lake Murray both host Bassmaster Classic tournaments.

 Spartanburg, South Carolina, is also the home of the national evangelical sports program Upward Sports.